Employment at Sem

 - Must be able to pass background checks

-To apply for the position, please send your resume to Julie Calabro, Chief Financial Officer, Wyoming Seminary, 201 North Sprague Avenue, Kingston, PA 18704-3593, or jcalabro@wyomingseminary.org.
+To apply for the position, please send your resume to Julie Calabro, Chief Financial Officer, Wyoming Seminary, 201 N. Sprague Ave., Kingston, PA 18704-3593 or jcalabro@wyomingseminary.org.

-Wyoming Seminary, as an equal opportunity employer, does not discriminate on the basis of color, sexual orientation, national or ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs, or athletic or other school-administered programs.
+Wyoming Seminary does not discriminate on the basis of color, sexual orientation, gender identity, national or ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs, or athletic or other school-administered programs.
+Wyoming Seminary strives to build a learning environment that reflects the disparate cultures, religions, languages, backgrounds, identities, and perspectives of our world.
+As such, we encourage the hiring of faculty, staff, and administrators who represent diversity and connect with our mission, values, and vision.

 Responsibilities: